Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 | type_xtehr | CodeableConcept |

 ### Comments
-This concept matches Condition.Serverity (not Symptom.SymptomSeverity, as that would be te severity of the _manifestation_ of the reaction).
+This concept matches Condition.Severity (not Symptom.SymptomSeverity, as that would be the severity of the _manifestation_ of the reaction).
 The preferred binding is a 3 point HL7 scale.
 The zib has a 3 point SNOMED scale with a required binding.
 The scales match exactly.